blbadger/blbadger.github.io/generative-adversarials.md

 ### Latent Space Exploration

-Generative adversarial networks can go beyond simply producing images that look like they came from some real dataset: they can also be used to observe similarities in the inputs in a (usually) lower-dimensional tensor, the latent space.
+Generative adversarial networks can go beyond simply producing images that look like they came from some real dataset: assuming that the relevant features of the input dataset's distribution $p_{data}(x)$ have been captured by the generator, they can also be used to observe similarities in the inputs in a (usually) lower-dimensional tensor, the latent space.
 For the above video, each image is produced from 100 random numbers drawn from a normal distribution.
 If we change those numbers slightly, we might find changes in the output that lead to one image being transformed into another.
 In particular, the hope is that some low-dimensional transformation in the latent space yields a high-dimensional transformation in th egenerator's output.

 Somewhat surprisingly, this is indeed what we find: if move about in the latent space, the generated output changes fairly continuously from one clothing type to another.
 As an example, we can move through the 100-dimensional latent space in a 2-dimensional plane defined by simply adding or subtracting certain values from some random normal input.
 We can move in different ways, and one is as follows: